 How is my degree classification calculated?

 The Honours degree classification will be calculated in two ways.
-It is up to the Board of Examiners to confirm which method is better for you & will give you the best possible classification.
+The Board of Examiners will confirm whichever of the two methods results in the higher classification.
 For the majority of students, the outcome will be the same using both methods.

 Remember that you must pass 120 credits at each level of study.
 Some modules you have studied will be 15 credits and some will be 30 credits.